 - In a next step, the second epoxy resin layer is followed by the so-called “B Stage”: This should be cast as long as the first layer is not yet completely dry, but still has a slightly sticky consistency on its surface.
 Take care not to miss the right time for applying the second layer.
 Only if the surface of the first layer is still sticky will it bond perfectly with the second layer of epoxy resin.
 However, if you are too late, it is better to wait until the first layer is completely dry and cured.
 Then you can carefully sand the surface of the first layer with a 220 grain before applying the next layer.
 Also, do not forget to thoroughly remove the dust created during sanding before pouring the second layer.

-- When making an epoxy table top, very aesthetic effects are possible when decorative elements such as particularly pretty pebbles or crystals are embedded in the epoxy resin.
-You should do this in this step if possible.
-If these solids are cast into the second layer of resin, they can practically no longer sink to the bottom, but are held in position by the layer that has already hardened.
+- When making an epoxy tabletop, very aesthetic effects are possible when decorative elements such as particularly pretty pebbles or crystals are embedded in the epoxy resin.
+You should do it in this step if possible.
+If these solids are cast into the second layer of resin, they can practically no longer sink to the bottom but are held in position by the layer that has already hardened.

-- Finally, you fill the remaining resin into your mould and let it dry well.
+- Finally, you fill the remaining resin into your mold and let it dry well.
 Again, follow the manufacturer’s instructions on how long the resin takes to cure completely.

-Step 8: Remove the Table Top from the Mould and Sand
+Step 8: Remove the Tabletop from the Mold, and Sand

-- In the next step, you remove your completely dried table top from its mould.
-We recommend that you first remove all parallel clamps and screws from the mould and then carefully remove the table top from the self-built formwork with a plastic hammer and a chisel.
-Once this has been done, the table top can also be sharpened.
+- In the next step, you remove your completely dried tabletop from its mold.
+We recommend that you first remove all parallel clamps and screws from the mold and then carefully remove the tabletop from the self-built formwork with a plastic hammer and a chisel.
+Once this has been done, the tabletop edges can also be sanded.
 This can usually be done by hand.
 However, it is even easier and faster with an eccentric sander.
 We recommend that you start with an 80 grit and then work your way step by step up to a 400 grit.
 At the very end, there should be no resin left on the wood.

 Images: Comeback Images / shutterstock.com